 It goes without saying that car accidents are capable of causing debilitating injuries.
-Human bodies simply aren’t designed to withstand the tremendous forces exerted by collisions, particularly at high speeds.
+Human bodies aren’t designed to withstand the tremendous forces exerted by collisions, particularly at high speeds.
 Bones fracture into pieces, muscle fibers tear apart, and nerves are compressed or severed completely.
 Yet physical trauma isn’t the only damage that can result from a serious crash.
+These injuries may result in traumatic brain injuries, which can have long-lasting effects.
 If the victim sustains a blow to the head or neck, senses like vision and hearing can also be affected.
-If you recently suffered a neck or head injury in an automotive accident, you should contact a car crash lawyer of Hasbrook & Hasbrook for assistance.
+If you recently suffered a neck or head injury in an automotive accident, you should contact a car crash lawyer at Hasbrook & Hasbrook for assistance.
 You may have a right to compensation for your injuries.

 How a Traumatic Brain Injury (TBI) Affects Your Sense of Sight, Hearing, and Smell

-- Binocular dysfunction (BVD) or strabismus, a condition where the eyes cannot align properly.
+- Binocular dysfunction (BVD) or strabismus is a condition where the eyes cannot align properly.

 - Decreased visual acuity (your vision becomes less sharp).